jrtaylor71/ESP32-DevKitC3-Simple-Thermostat-PCB/README.md

 ## 📄 License

 This project is released under the GNU General Public License v3.0.
 Free to use, modify, and distribute.
+NOT for commercial use.

 ## 🤝 Contributing